 - What about harassment outside the conference premises?

-- The Scientific societies have no control over it and are not responsible for what happens there.
+- Scientific societies or organizers have no control over what happens outside the conference premises, and are not responsible for what happens there.
 However, participants are still expected to abide by the “Code of Conduct” (or similar policies) during the entire duration of the event.
 Hence, victims of harassment must report any violations to the organizers immediately, and take any appropriate measures necessary to stay safe.

 - Abbey, Antonia.
 “Alcohol-Related Sexual Assault: A Common Problem among College Students.”
 Journal of Studies on Alcohol.
 Supplement, no. 14, Mar.
 2002, pp. 118–28. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4484270/